 If the site uses Google Fonts, and consent has not been confirmed, Google Fonts will not be shown on the site.
 We remember when you use Google Fonts, via the Google API, that some personal data are sent to Google in exchange for the free service offered.
 Our suggestion is to start using self-hosted fonts solutions.
 In fact, it’s possible to also use Self-hosted Google Fonts installed on your server without using the Google API.
 If interested, please follow the dedicated documentation.
 If anyway you plan to use this method is suggest to specify the Fallback Font in Theme Options → Customise → General. - Tracking

 If the site uses some tracking codes inserted in the Theme Options → CSS/JS > Tracking, and consent has not been confirmed, the tracking codes will not be inserted into the pages.
 Please note that with tracking codes we refers more 'aggressive' tracking codes like Facebook Pixels.
-If you are interested in compliance for Google Analytics please follow the relative documentation.

 Active by default